 - 1. Samples taken for the monitoring requirements specified in Part I shall be collected at the following locations: - a.
-For Outfall 005 when there is a discharge: sample after the last addition to the discharge conveyance system at or immediately prior to discharge to the SRP Lateral Canal 16.4 and prior to mixing with any receiving water. - b.
-For the Outfall 005 when there is no discharge: sample at any well head or prior to mixing with any other waste stream. - c.
-For Internal Outfall I-001 (combined cooling tower blowdown): sample after the last addition to the discharge conveyance system, but prior to mixing with any other waste stream. - 2.
-The permittee is responsible for the quality and accuracy of all data required under this permit. - 3.
+Discharge samples shall be taken downstream from the last treatment process and prior to mixing with the receiving water in the Grand Canal. - b.
+Receiving samples for flow, if necessary, and arsenic upstream of the discharge point ("upstream samples") shall be taken from the Grand Canal approximately 50 feet upstream of the 56th Street and Earll Drive WQARF Site Groundwater Treatment System. - c.
+Receiving waters for flow, if necessary, and arsenic downstream of the discharge point ("downstream samples") shall be taken from the approximate midpoint of the 32nd Street Bridge over the Grand Canal, approximately 1,400 feet downstream of the discharge point (at the downstream edge of the mixing zone). - 2.
+The Permittee is responsible for the quality and accuracy of all data required under this Permit. - 3.
 The permittee shall keep a QA Manual on site that describes the sample collection and analyses processes.
-If the permittee collects samples or conducts sample analyses in house, the permittee shall develop a QA Manual that addresses these activities.
+If the permittee collects samples or conducts sample analyses in house, the permittee shall develop a QA

+Manual that addresses these activities.
 If a third party collects and/or analyzes samples on behalf of the permittee, the permittee shall obtain a copy of the applicable QA procedures.
 The QA Manual shall be available for review by ADEQ upon request.
-The QA Manual shall be updated as necessary to reflect current conditions, and shall describe the following: - a.
+The QA Manual shall be updated as necessary to reflect current conditions, and shall describe the following:

+- a.
 Project Management, including: - i.
 Purpose of sample collection and sample frequency; - ii.
 When and where samples will be collected; - iii.
 How samples will be collected; - iv.
 Laboratory(s) that will perform analyses; - v.
 Any field tests to be conducted (detail methods and specify equipment, including a description of any needed calibrations); and - vi.
-Pollutants or analytes being measured and for each, the permit-specific limits, Assessment Levels (ALs), or thresholds (e.g. the associated detection limits needed). - b.
+Pollutants or analytes being measured and for each, the permit-specific limits, Assessment Levels, or thresholds, (e.g. the associated detection limits needed.) - b.
 Sample collection procedures including: - i.
 Equipment to be used; - ii.
 Type and number of samples to be collected including QA/QC samples (i.e., background samples, duplicates, and equipment or field blanks); - iii.
-Types, sizes and number of sample bottles needed;
+Types, sizes and number of sample bottles needed; - iv.

-- iv.
 Preservatives and holding times for the samples (see methods under 40 CFR 136 or 9 A.A.C.
-14, Article 6 or any condition within this permit that specifies a particular test method); and - v.
-Chain of Custody procedures. - c.
+14, Article 6 or any condition within this permit that specifies Chain of Custody procedures). - c.
 Specify approved analytical method(s) to be used and include; - i.
 Limits of Detection (LOD) and Limits of Quantitation (LOQs); - ii.
 Required quality control (QC) results to be reported (e.g., matrix spike recoveries, duplicate relative percent differences, blank contamination, laboratory control sample recoveries, surrogate spike recoveries, etc.) and acceptance criteria; and - iii.
 Corrective actions to be taken by the permittee or the laboratory as a result of problems identified during QC checks. - d.
 How the permittee will perform data review; complete DMRs and records used to report results to ADEQ; resolve data quality issues; and identify limitations on the use of the data. - 4.
 Sample collection, preservation and handling shall be performed as described in 40 CFR 136 including the referenced Edition of Standard Methods for the Examination of Water and Wastewater, or by procedures referenced in A.R.S.
 Title 9, Chapter 14 of the Arizona Department of Health Services (ADHS) Laboratory Licensure rules.
 The permittee shall outline the proper procedures in the QA Manual, and samples taken for this permit must conform to these procedures whether collection and handling is performed directly by the permittee or contracted to a third-party.